 The Joint Global Change Research Institute (JGCRI) houses an interdisciplinary team dedicated to understanding the problems of global climate change and their potential solutions.
 Joint Institute staff bring decades of experience and expertise to bear in science, technology, economics, and policy.
 One of the strengths of the Joint Institute is a network of domestic and international collaborators that encourages the development of global and equitable solutions to the climate change problem.

-- Vulnerability and Adaptation Studies
+- Climate Impacts and Adaptation

 In addition, the Joint Institute focuses on developing dialogues around global change issues, across disciplines and national boundaries, and among diverse socio-economic stakeholders.